19 Tips to Beat Auto Parts eCommerce Fraud and Protect Your Site From Scammers

 That’s a well-thought-out plan for a scammer.
 And that’s a sure-fire sign of online fraud for a merchant.

-You might just save yourself a lot of headache if you deliver your products only to physical addresses.
-If you combine this delivery with a required signature, that would be a way safer.
+You might just save yourself a lot of headaches if you deliver your products only to physical addresses.
+If you combine this delivery with a required signature, that would be a safer way.

 No friendly fraud.
 No fraud risks.